 Work with national charities

 We have talked before about our work with Greenpeace UK on their online videos.
-For the most part, this has been standard paid work, so it’s actually the exact opposite of donating things to charity.
-We are absolute capitalist scum.
+For the most part, this has been standard paid work (although at our discounted charity rate), so it’s actually the exact opposite of donating things to charity.
 However, when we can, we do like to throw a little extra somethin-somethin into our Greenpeace work, so our consciences are eased and also so the kind folk at Greenpeace think we’re very cool and generous.

 One such freebie was a giant 3D elephant seal.
 Who wouldn’t want a free one of those?

 We’ve also done some spec work for The Big Issue.
 Because it was spec work, this one was completely unpaid.
-Thank god.
+Thank goodness.

 Donations